VoDACode/VoDA.FtpServer/README.md

 ## Quick start

 To start the server, you need to create an [FtpServerBuilder](https://github.com/VoDACode/VoDA.FtpServer/blob/master/VoDA.FtpServer/FtpServerBuilder.cs) object, configure it using functions, as shown in the example below.
+For more information about each function, see [ConfigurationParameters](https://github.com/VoDACode/VoDA.FtpServer/blob/master/docs/ConfigurationParameters.md).
 After configuration, call the ```Build()``` function to create a server.

 An example of an FTP server for working with the file system is given in the [Test](https://github.com/VoDACode/VoDA.FtpServer/tree/master/Test) project.